-The Data# Polling bit, DQ7, indicates to the host system whether an Embedded Algorithm is in progress or completed, or whether the device is in Erase Suspend.
+The Data# Polling bit, DQ7, indicates to the host system whether an Embedded Algorithm is in progress or completed.
 Data# Polling is valid after the rising edge of the final WE# pulse in the program or erase command sequence.

 During the Embedded Program algorithm, the device outputs on DQ7 the complement of the datum programmed to DQ7.
-This DQ7 status also applies to programming during Erase Suspend.
 When the Embedded Program algorithm is complete, the device outputs the datum programmed to DQ7.
 The system must provide the program address to read valid status information on DQ7.
-If a program address falls within a protected sector, Data# Polling on DQ7 is active for approximately 2 μ s, then the device returns to reading array data.
+If a program address falls within a protected sector, Data# Polling on DQ7 is active for approximately 2 μs, then the device returns to reading array data.

 During the Embedded Erase algorithm, Data# Polling produces a "0" on DQ7.
-When the Embedded Erase algorithm is complete, or if the device enters the Erase Suspend mode, Data# Polling produces a "1" on DQ7.
+When the Embedded Erase algorithm is complete, Data# Polling produces a "1" on DQ7.
 This is analogous to the complement/true datum output described for the Embedded Program algorithm: the erase function changes all the bits in a sector to "1"; prior to this, the device outputs the "complement," or "0."
 The system must provide an address within any of the sectors selected for erasure to read valid status information on DQ7.

-After an erase command sequence is written, if all sectors selected for erasing are protected, Data# Polling on DQ7 is active for approximately 100 μ s, then the device returns to reading array data.
+After an erase command sequence is written, if all sectors selected for erasing are protected, Data# Polling on DQ7 is active for approximately 100 μs , then the device returns to reading array data.
 If not all selected sectors are protected, the Embedded Erase algorithm erases the unprotected sectors, and ignores the selected sectors that are protected.

 When the system detects DQ7 has changed from the complement to true data, it can read valid data at DQ7-DQ0 on the following read cycles.
 This is because DQ7 may change asynchronously with DQ0-DQ6 while Output Enable (OE#) is asserted low.
-The Data#Polling Timings (During Embedded Algorithms) figure in the "AC Characteristics" section illustrates this.
+The Data# Polling Timings (During Embedded Algorithms) figure in the "AC Characteristics" section illustrates this.

-Table 6 shows the outputs for Data# Polling on DQ7.
-Figure 4 shows the Data# Polling algorithm.
+Table 5 shows the outputs for Data# Polling on DQ7.
+Figure 3 shows the Data# Polling algorithm.

 - VA = Valid address for programming.
 During a sector erase operation, a valid address is an address within any sector selected for erasure.
-During chip erase, a valid address is any non-protected sector address. - 2.
-DQ7 should be rechecked even if DQ5 = "1" because DQ7 may change simultaneously with DQ5.
+During chip erase, a valid address is any non-protected sector address. - DQ7 should be rechecked even if DQ5 = "1" because DQ7 may change simultaneously with DQ5.

-Figure 4.
+Figure 3.
 Data# Polling Algorithm